 Five-striped Sparrow (Amphispiza quinquestriata ➛ Amphispizopsis quinquestriata)

 The poor Five-striped Sparrow just can’t seem to find a home.
-It have moved genera so many time in the past 20 years it’s hard to keep track.
-Genetic data sem to indicate it deserves its own genus rather than being shacked up in Amphisipza with Black-throated Sparrow.
+It has moved genera so many times in the past 20 years it’s hard to keep track.
+Genetic data seem to indicate it deserves its own genus rather than being shacked up in Amphisipza with Black-throated Sparrow.

 Java Sparrow (Lonchura oryzivora ➛ Padda oryzivora)

 Padda was absorbed into Lonchura in 2004, but it’s back!
 Java Sparrow is an Asian species established in Hawaii.

 This is an African species with a presence in Hawaii.
 It’s on the AOS Checklist but not the ABA Checklist.

 The sequence of the passerines has one again been shuffled.
 With hope, consensus about older portions of the avian evolutionary tree will minimize such upheavals in the future.
 The new sequence is as follows:

 Onychorhynchidae* (royal flycatchers)